cizydorczyk/grad_school_scripts/variant_call_read_me.txt

   (from output file of deduplicatedposlist.py).
 If a particular vcf file does not have a variant at a position in the list of high quality SNPs, the reference base for that position is recorded in the sequence.

+NOTE: vcf_variant_call_10.py is a single script that performs all of these functions.
+It gives no progress reports, however, and so it may be a better idea to use the three individual scripts listed here.